 Top 10 Spirit Monsters in Yu-Gi-Oh

-What are Spirit Monsters?
+What Are Spirit Monsters?

 In Yu-Gi-Oh, spirit monsters are a special type of effect monster drawing inspiration from foreign cultures.
-Many offer powerful abilities, but can only be normal (not special) summoned and return to your hand at the end of your turn.
+Many offer powerful abilities but can only be normal (not special) summoned and return to your hand at the end of your turn.
 As of this writing, they haven't received their own archetype, but several series (including Gishki and Ice Barrier) contain a few spirit members.

 Don't let their frequent travel perplex you; spirit monsters' retreat from and reentry to the field lets you reactivate their awesome powers, though it can potentially leave you open for a direct attack to your life points.
-To help ensure you'll triumph quickly using the best of the best, let's review the top ten spirit monsters in the Yu-Gi-Oh trading card game!
+To help ensure you'll triumph quickly using the best of the best, let's review the top 10 spirit monsters in the Yu-Gi-Oh trading card game!

-Genghuang's 2100 ATK is a smidge low for its level of 6, and it requires one tribute to normal summon, but this winged beast compensates with a great ability.
+Fenghuang's 2100 ATK is a smidge low for its level of 6, and it requires one tribute to normal summon, but this winged beast compensates with a great ability.
 When normal summoned or flipped face-up, Fenghuang destroys all set spells and traps your opponent controls.
 This doesn't eliminate their face-up continuous spells, traps, or pendulum scales, but handily shatters as many hidden tricks as they dared to employ.
 Not many cards can so easily destroy multiple spells/traps at once.

 Like many spirit monsters, Fenghuang can't be gimmicked onto the field with a special summon, so employ cards like Soul Exchange to ensure you're never without a tribute for its normal summon.